Gaza families receive Qatari financial aid

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-GAZA CITY: Palestinians in the Gaza Strip started receiving Qatari aid payments of $100 on Saturday morning, an AFP correspondent said, part of millions in support from the Gulf emirate.
+GAZA CITY, Palestinian Territories: Palestinians in the Gaza Strip started receiving Qatari aid payments of $100 on Saturday morning, an AFP correspondent said, part of millions in support from the Gulf emirate.

 The Hamas communications ministry said on Friday that it had received $30 million in aid from Qatar, a rare Middle East ally.
 A third of the amount would be distributed to 100,000 needy families, it added.